 Scientists know a lot about their research topics, which are often of high societal relevance.
 Yet the public debates are often dominated by people with little understanding of science- or even contempt for the scientific approach altogether.
-Our voices are heard only very softly, partly due to scientific objectivity, a high value we absolutely need to retain.
-Does this mean that we can't state an opinion at all?
-Are we not allowed to extrapolate our findings into statements about the pros and cons of specific policies?
-How can you be heard by people outside of the ivory tower?
-How can they understand?
-How can you make your message relevant to them?
+Our voices are heard only very softly, partly due to sci-

+Clear communication

-Clear communication The public debate - Big picture and details: how to put both - Phases of a public debate and how this intogether in different settings? fluences your communication style - How to find a storyline that's relevant to - Analyse the interests of various stakeholdyour audience ers in a public debate - Argumentation strategies adapted to the - Effectively publicising your topic setting
+- Big picture and details: how to put both together in different settings? - How to find a storyline that's relevant to your audience - Argumentation strategies adapted to the setting